telerik/blazor-docs/knowledge-base/grid-select-or-deselect-item-on-row-click.md

 ## Solution

-When selection is enabled in the Grid component, the built-in option for deselecting a row or selecting multiple rows is `Ctrl` + click.
+When Grid selection is enabled, the built-in option for deselecting a row or selecting multiple rows is `Ctrl` + Click (`Cmd` + Click on Macs).
 To deselect a row or select multiple rows by row clicking and without holding the `Ctrl` key, try the following:

 * Disable the built-in selection
 * Handle the Grid [OnRowClick]({%slug grid-events%}#onrowclick) event to programmatically modify the `SelectedItems` collection.